 The chlorophyll in alfalfa is rich in Vitamin A and enzymes.
 This makes skin radiant on the outside and healthy on the inside.

 Vitamins B1 and B6 present in alfalfa result in excellent hair growth.
 It also improves the texture of hair.
-Alfalfa also contains enzymes that prevent baldness and hair loss.
+You can use alfalfa hair oil contains enzymes that prevent baldness and hair loss.
 The presence of proteins helps hair growth while the presence of minerals such as calcium, zinc, silica make hair stronger and better.
 Silica prevents hair loss and baldness.

 Alfalfa reduces bad cholesterol in the body and prevents cholesterol keves in the body from going too high, thereby also reducing the risk of heart diseases.

 Alfalfa is an effective treatment for digestive problems.
-It prevents indigestion, bloating, gastritis, stomach ulcers, nausea, etc. alfalfa has a high fibre content and therefore also reduces chronic constipation.
+You can consume alfalfa tonic or alfalfa sprouts to prevents indigestion, bloating, gastritis, stomach ulcers, nausea, etc. alfalfa has a high fibre content and therefore also reduces chronic constipation.

 Daily intake of alfalfa can greatly detoxify and cleanse the body from the inside.